DIRECTOR: Alice Lowe

 Ruth who is recently widowed when her boyfriend is killed in a rock climbing accident is also seven months pregnant.
 Ruth is still trying to come to terms with the death of her partner while also trying to get ready for the birth of her child.
-Ruth believes that the unborn baby inside her womb is instructing her to go on a homicidal rampage and seek revenge on all those who are responsible for her partner's accident.
+Ruth believes that the unborn baby inside her womb is instructing her to go on a homicidal rampage and seek revenge on all of those who are responsible for her partner's accident.
 Both Ruth and her unborn baby will dispatch of anyone who stands in their way.

 The movie over the course of it's running time shows Ruth and her unborn baby who is speaking to her from the womb.
 If you went into this expecting a straight-forward horror movie about a pregnant woman who gets a little knife happy, think again.
-This is a weird and oddball horror comedy about a woman who believes that her unborn baby is instructing her to maim and butcher people on a quest for bloody revenge.
+It's a bizarre and oddball horror comedy about a woman who believes that her unborn baby is instructing her to maim and butcher people on a quest for bloody revenge.
 Whenever she hears the voice of her baby, this is where the movie gets a lot of it's most bizarre and comedic moments.

 Lastly, is Prevenge scary?
 No, the movie goes for a more comedic approach.
 There is no major jump scares or moments that will scare the viewer.
-What I believe this film will do for some sensitive viewers is deliver a few solid shocks as the gore and death scenes are quite nasty and realistic.
-The movie doesn't really shy away from a lot of the kills and even when it does, it still has some bloody aftermaths.
+What I believe this film will do for some sensitive viewers is deliver a few substantial shocks as the gore and death scenes are quite nasty and realistic.
+The movie doesn't really shy away from a lot of the kills, and even when it does, it still has some bloody aftermaths.
 The film on a bloody level should keep most gore hounds pretty happy.
 I think it may even make some viewers wince in disgust.

 DEATH TOLL: 7

 - Someone falls onto rocks while rock climbing.

 - A man shown with his skull cracked open (blood and brain matter).

 - A man has his throat slit.